Step by Step Guide for WordPress & SquareSpace Users

 Sign in to the Google (Gmail Account) that you’d like to associate with Google Analytics.

-If you don’t already have one, you’ll have to create an email address with Google in order to sign up for Google’s free tools (like this one!) — Click the “Create Account” link to create a free account.
+If you don’t already have one, you’ll have to create an email address with Google in order to sign up for Google’s free tools (like Google Analytics) — Click the “Create Account” link to create a free account.

 Step #3: Sign Up for Google Analytics Service